rcheng15jhu/noteshift/README.md

-**This is for a music transposing software developed in Hophacks Fall 2019** The active website can be accessed through
+# This is a music transposing software developed in Hophacks Fall 2019
+The active website can be accessed through http://noteshift.tech/

 Current noteshift 1.0 features include:
 - Document scanning and reformatting
 - Reading .jpg and .pdf music data